marco-rosner/handson-react/README.md

 # Hands on ReactJS

-On client side, this is a project to practices ReactJS using ReactRouter, Hooks, Context API, Jest (Testing), Typescript based on react create app using typescript template - In progress
+On client side, this is a project to practices ReactJS using ReactRouter, Hooks, Context API, Jest (Testing), Typescript based on react create app using typescript template

-On server side, the goal is to apply ServerSide Rendering (SSR) using Express - In progress
+On server side, the goal is to apply ServerSide Rendering (SSR) using Vite and Express

 ## Print

-Client -> HomeView
+HomeView
 ![Home View](./client/handon-react.png?raw=true "Home View")

-## Available Scripts

-In the project directory, you can run:
+## Client project scripts

 ### `yarn start`